-At the time, most customers preferred to get their food through an intermediary, a phone call, Whatsapp, or Instagram.
+At the time, most customers preferred to get their food through a marketplace, a phone call, Whatsapp, or Instagram.
 They didn’t order directly from a restaurant’s website.

 So, the million-dollar question was whether Nagwa should invest in their own direct online ordering channel.
 Or, was it too early to go direct?